sphinx-extensions2/sphinx-subfigure/README.md

 A [sphinx](https://www.sphinx-doc.org) extension to create figures with multiple images:

 - Provides a simple format for complex image layouts.
-  - Supports responsive HTML layouts, for different screen sizes.
+- Supports HTML fully, with responsive layouts, for different screen sizes
+  - LaTeX is supported, except for images that span multiple rows.
+  - degrades gracefully for other formats.
 - Supports figure numbering and referencing.
 - Supports image sub-captions, via `alt` text.
-- Supports HTML fully (LaTeX to come), and degrades gracefully for other formats.

 ## Usage